zdavid4525/zdavid4525/_pages/about.md

 I am an undergraduate student studying Computer Science and Statistics at the University of Toronto.

 I am interested in most areas of research in computer science connected to algorithms.
-In particular, I enjoy tackling problems whose solutions may be tricky to discover but are intuitive and easy to understand.
+In particular, I enjoy tackling problems whose solutions may be tricky to discover but are ultimately intuitive and easy to understand and explain.
 I am currently exploring
   - Data Structures: Splay Trees, van Emde Boas Queues, Perfect Hashing, Fibonacci Heaps;
   - Online Algorithms: Dynamic Optimality, Finance, Scheduling.